says "Include any recommendations for action by the Government

 3.3 Proposal: planning law to allow relatively quiet industry in residential and office zones

-1.1 General Question: Incentives to the rise of fast fashion?
+3.5 General question: What Incentives lead to the rise of fast fashion?

 Tax theme, incentives to fast fashion theme